 - New template usage.

-These two different techniques have different features and implementations, and since Magento 2 has its unique ecommerce requirements, there is only one solution that is utilized in its case.
+These two different techniques have different features and implementations, and since Magento 2 has its unique ecommerce requirements, there is only one solution in its case.

-The first technique is widely used when server access is limited or AMP conversion is outsourced.
-While the page is rendered, all supported elements gets the following treatment: they are either converted to AMP components or stripped away.
+The first technique is widely used when server access is limited, or AMP conversion is outsourced.
+While the page is rendered, all supported elements get the following treatment: they are either converted to AMP components or stripped away.
 Next, everything is posted to a specific domain.
 It is not suitable for ecommerce.

 In case of Magento and other similar systems, the second approach is implemented.
 The usage of special product page templates allows providing visitors with fast-loading AMP pages with relevant data.
-And there is no need to create such templates and pages manually, since the ecosystem already provides some reliable Magento 2 AMP extensions.
-Let’s start with the official demo module that may be used in production.
+And there is no need to create such templates and pages manually since the ecosystem already provides some reliable Magento 2 AMP extensions.

 WompMobile Magento 2 AMP Extension